Latency vs. Learning - Balancing Speed, Quality, and Trust in EdTech

 • Districts expecting full launches have access to high-bandwidth

-• Phased rollout will enable teams to collect data from a portion of the users, incorporating feedback before features are fully accessible to all
+• Phased rollout will enable teams to collect additional data from a portion of the users, allowing us to incorporate feedback before features are fully accessible to all (iterative approach)

 • Current company goal is to establish credibility and reputation in the industry for being a leader as the goal for end of year is to expand globally